gwu-libraries/scholarspace-hyrax/README.md

 - Repository server, for the Fedora repository and Solr interface
 - Application server, for the GW ScholarSpace rails app

-These instructions have been updated for Ubuntu 16.04.
+Currently these instructions are for an Ubuntu 16.04 repository server, and an Ubuntu 18.04 application server.

 # Repository server